Join us on our green journey

 The waste debate

-For any business, packaging, waste and compostability vs costs and resources means decisions, and these decisions that aren’t always easy to make.
+For any business, packaging, waste and compostability vs costs and resources means decisions, and these decisions aren’t always easy to make.
 Our pyramid bags, strings and tags are recyclable, our boxes are made from FSC recyclable board but not compostable inks, and our inner plastic bags and our foil bags for foodservice are not recyclable.
 See below for how we’re working towards making our packaging fully compostable by 2020.

 - Lee Holdstock, Soil Association